taylorterrill/09_README-Generator_Terrill/README.md

   a

   ## Questions
-  If you have any questions about this projects, please contact me directly at aa.
-You can view more of my projects at https://github.com/aa.
+  If you have any questions about this projects, please contact me directly at a.
+You can view more of my projects at https://github.com/a.